elaw12/elaw12.github.io/README.md

 - Google Data Analytics | coursera.org (_April 2024_)

 ## Projects
+### Assyrian Family Aid Website
+As a volunteer, I designed and developed the official website for Assyrian Family Aid, a nonprofit supporting Assyrian communities.
+I handled the full web build, domain linking, and SEO optimization to help the organization establish a strong digital presence and reach more supporters.
+The site serves as a central hub for sharing their mission, accepting donations, and promoting ongoing projects.
+- Visit the Website at https://www.assyrianfamilyaid.org/

 ### Case Study: Chicago Food Inspections Analysis
 ![Chicago Food Inspections](assets/img/Chicago_River_ferry_b.jpg)
 This case study is an analysis on the city of Chicago's food inspections public data.
 Additionally, the data can be searched through using the Tableau interactive dashboard linked below.